 While a standard homeowner’s policy helps protect your house, it typically helps cover more than the physical structure of your home.
 This can include anything from your personal belongings to your garden, or even medical bills following the injury of a guest on your property.
 A standard homeowner’s insurance policy may include the following coverages:

-If your home and any attached structures, such as shed or garage, are damaged, then ‘dwelling coverage’ helps pay for repairs.
+If your home or any attached structures, such as shed or garage are damaged, then ‘dwelling coverage’ can help pay for repairs.
 The amount of dwelling coverage you need is usually calculated according to the square footage of your house and the amount it would cost to rebuild your home.

 Other structures coverage